oleks/diku/exp/unums/README.md

 With 32 bits, we get slightly less freedom.

-One option to have just one summary bit, bit keep a fairly high range:
+One option to have two summary bits, but keep a fairly high range:

 * Summary: 2
 * `sign`: 1